-Neurotechnology is any technology used to analyze, measure, diagnose, modify, treat , and enhance the brain, mind, and consciousness with the use of various types of devices and therapies.
-This includes EEG (electroencephalography), fMRI, Transcranial Magnetic Stimulation (TMS), neuro-pharmaceuticals, brain-computer interface (BCI) and neurofeedback.
+Neurotechnology is any technology used to analyze, measure, diagnose, modify, treat, and enhance the brain, mind, and consciousness with the use of various types of devices and therapies.
+This includes EEG (electroencephalography), fMRI, Transcranial Magnetic Stimulation (TMS), neuro-pharmaceuticals, brain-computer interface (BCI), virtual reality-based therapies, and neurofeedback.
 It is also any technology used to facilitate mind therapies, such as devices to monitor and enhance meditation and sleep.
 Up and coming technologies include cell therapies and genetic therapies.

 Traditionally, neurotechnology is thought of as a method of treatment for some sort of disorder, dysfunction, or disease.
 However, many use and develop neurotechnology to enhance a mind that is considered completely normal and healthy.
-They key concept behind this mind/brain enhancing technology is neuroplasticity.
+The key concept behind this mind/brain enhancing technology is neuroplasticity.
 Neuroplasticity refers to the ability of the brain to "rewire" or adapt, grow, and change in response to experiences and learning.
+The brain creates new connections and those connections become stronger and permanent with repeated training and experiences.
 Neurohacking refers to the process of "rewiring" or "re-engineering" our minds to perform and function better than before.